algorithmiaio/dev-center/_pages/integrations/newrelic.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/newrelic/import_dashboard_1.png" alt="Architecture of NewRelic-Algorithmia integration for model performance metrics" class="screenshot">

 On the popup page, paste the following JSON.
-Remember to update the fields that say "accountId": NEW_RELIC_ACCOUNT_ID with your own New Relic Account ID.
+Remember to update the fields that say "accountId": NEW_RELIC_ACCOUNT_ID with your own New Relic Account ID integer.

 ```json
 {